Gabby-Hue/Wis-adel-my-beloved/README.md

-Some programing language that i could use for now are pyhton, Html/CSS, c++, and mysql and currently im trying some new languages like JS, React and java
+Some programing language that i could use for now are pyhton, Html/CSS, c++, and mysql and currently im trying some new languages like JS, React and java im kinda lost and overwhelmed by js ngl